The Problem with Postcode-Based Route Planning

 When packages are assigned to drivers based on postcode only, there is no guarantee that any two drivers will be given an equal amount of work.
-One postcode may have more stops than another, creating an inequality between workloads which can vary greatly from day to day.
+One postcode may have more stops than another, creating inequality between workloads which can vary greatly from day today.

 Besides a multitude of other issues this unpredictability can lead to, companies are then faced with the dilemma of paying too much, too little or unequally between two employees.

 Drivers Can’t Predict What Time They’ll Finish